 Object instance segmentation with masking

-This task might be considered as a mixture of previous two tasks.
-Here the main purpose is to find a binary mask for every instance of objects from a predefined set of classes.
+This task can be considered as a combination of the previous two tasks.
+The main purpose of object instance segmentation with masking is to find a binary mask for every instance of objects from a predefined set of classes.

-The current state-of-the-art solution for this problem called Mask R-CNN is a brilliant mixture of the techniques used for both object detection and image segmentation.
-Whereas in Faster R-CNN the convolutional shared layers model part is a base for both region proposal and classification outputs, in Mask R-CNN an additional segmentation branch has been added.
+The current state-of-the-art solution for this problem, called Mask R-CNN, is a brilliant combination of the techniques used for both object detection and image segmentation.
+Whereas in Faster R-CNN the convolutional shared layers model part is a base for both region proposal and classification outputs, in Mask R-CNN an additional segmentation branch is added.

-Thanks to this branch not only the bounding boxes for each instance are provided, but also a full object mask.
-Furthermore because of the fact that training of the additional image segmentation part influenced also the shared convolutional base - it positively affected other output branches of the model.
-Thanks to this - model, which has been designed for an object instance segmentation achieved a new record on a highly recognized MS COCO 2016 dataset for an object detection.
+Thanks to this branch, each instance is provided with the bounding boxes and a full object mask.
+Because of the fact that training of the additional image segmentation part also influences the shared convolutional base, it positively affects other output branches of the model.
+Thanks to this phenomenon, the model, which has been designed for an object instance segmentation,is able to achieve a new record on a highly recognized MS COCO 2016 dataset for an object detection.

 Eager to read more articles like this one?
 Follow us on Twitter!